var77/react-native-youtube-player/README.md

 ```
 ### Description
-react-native-youtube-player is a music player which uses YouTube API to search videos and youtubeinmp3 API to convert video to mp3 and download it for offline use.
+react-native-youtube-player is a music player which uses YouTube API to search videos and <a href="https://github.com/var77/youtube-audio">youtube-audio</a> API to convert video to mp3 and download it for offline use.

 ### Contributors

 - [Varik Matevosyan](https://github.com/var77)

 >Special thanks to [devnacho](https://github.com/devnacho) for his [react-native-music-player]( https://github.com/devnacho/react-native-music-player) and [Tanguy Antoine](https://github.com/tanguyantoine) for his [react-native-music-control]( https://github.com/tanguyantoine/react-native-music-control).

-### TODO
-- Implement and test for android